-Wawa Gatheru is a Kenyan-American climate activist passionate about bringing empathetic and accessible climate communication to the mainstream.
+Wawa Gatheru is a Kenyan-American climate activist and founder passionate about bringing empathetic and accessible climate communication to the mainstream.

 Harnessing her academic background as a Rhodes Scholar and her work as a youth climate activist, Wawa’s life goal is to help create a climate movement made in the image of all of us.